Rita

 and American magazines, including New York Times, New York Magazine,

-Mundo, La Vanguardia, Publico, Marie Claire.
+El Mundo, La Vanguardia, Expresso, Publico, Marie Claire, Le Monde.

 Years: Chelsea Hotel were shown in Havana (Wilfredo Lam Contemporary